AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-journey-optimizer/index.md

 Go to the [Experience Platform Data Collection UI](https://experience.adobe.com/#/data-collection/), select mobile property and navigate to **Extensions** from the left navigation panel:

 1. Navigate to the **Catalog** tab, locate the **Adobe Journey Optimizer** extension, and select **Install**
-2. Select the pre-created **AJO Push Tracking Event Dataset** from the **Event Dataset** dropdown.
+2. Select the pre-created **AJO Push Tracking Experience Event Dataset** from the **Event Dataset** dropdown.
 3. Select **Save**.
-4. Follow the publishing process to update SDK configuration.
+4. [Follow the publishing process](../getting-started/create-a-mobile-property.md#publish-the-configuration) to update SDK configuration.

 <InlineAlert variant="info" slots="text"/>

 The datasets selected should use a schema that uses the "Push Notification Tracking" XDM field group.
 The pre-created CJM Push Tracking Dataset contains this XDM field group in its schema definition.
-For more information, please read the tutorial on [setting up schemas and datasets](../../getting-started/setup-schemas-and-datasets.md).
+For more information, please read the tutorial on [setting up schemas and datasets](../getting-started/set-up-schemas-and-datasets.md).

 ![](./assets/index/configuration.png)